Time-reversal asymmetries in $\Lambda_b$ semileptonic decays: Contributions from possible new physics

 Notice that $\Gamma$ also depends on $C_{R,S,P}$.
 However, in this work, we take $C_{R,S,P}$ as zero in $\Gamma$ as a first order approximation, and therefore ${\cal Y}^{(\prime)}_{R,S,P}$ can be computed once the form factors are given.

 To examine TR asymmetries in the experiments, we define

-which hold at ${N\to \infty}$ with $N$ the number of the observed events, where $N_{\Lambda_b}$ is the numbers of $\Lambda_b$ in experiments, and $\epsilon$ is the efficiency for an experimental reconstruction.
-To reduce the statistical uncertainties in $\Delta N_f$, we can sum over the decay modes, given as
+which hold at ${N\to \infty}$ with $N$ the number of the observed events, where $N_{\Lambda_b}$ is the numbers of $\Lambda_b$ in experiments, and $\epsilon$ is the efficiency for the experimental reconstruction.
+To reduce the statistical uncertainties in $\Delta N_f$, we can sum over the decay modes of $\Lambda_c^+$, given as

 As $\Delta N_{{\ell, c }}$ are proportional to ${\cal T}_{\ell,c} $, a nonzero value of $\Delta N_{{\ell }}$ or $\Delta N_{{ c }}$ would be a smoking gun of NP.